Or liners for your railing planters or fabulous vintage planter or …

 Height = Top to Bottom

-Mine measured 31″ in Length.
+Mine measure 31″ in Length.
 But the depth varied.
-At the bottom, they are roughly 6-inches deep, but at the top of the frame they are 7-inches.
+At the bottom, they are roughly 6-inches front to back, but at the top of the frame they are 7-inches.
 They are only 4 1/2-inches tall.

 I’m adding 1 1/2-inches to the height.
-I add an inch last year (my first year of of these new planters).
+I add an inch my first year of using these metal planters.
 The extra height kinda flopped over, particularly on the long front side.
 A lot of people really liked that relaxed look.
 But I want to go with a more tailored, clean look this year.
-So I’m adding the optional plastic mesh inside to stiffen those long sides.
+Plus it helps to keep the deeper soil contained.
+So I added the optional plastic mesh inside to stiffen those long fronts and backs.

 Front to Back calculation = height + depth + height, now double all that and add 1-inch for a seam.
 [Mine is 6 + 7 + 6 = 19 X 2 = 38 + 1 = 39]

-Fold in half down the length of your Side-to-Side measurement [Mine is the 45-inch length, so my folded piece is now 45 x 19 1/2-inches].
+Fold in half down the length of your Side-to-Side measurement [Mine is the 43-inch length, so my folded piece is now 43 x 19 1/2-inches].

 Stitch down the long edge, forming a tube.
 Serge or zigzag is best, but a straight stitch will do.